 Subject Summer Schools

-The programme is aimed at Year 12s and provides an introduction to some of our popular subjects and helps to equip you with the skills you need to put in a successful application.
+The programme, aimed at Year 12s, provides an introduction to some of our popular subjects and helps to equip you with the skills you need to put in a successful application.

 During these summer schools, you will stay within the College and meet current students to find out more about what life and learning is like at Oxford.
 The event is completely free of charge and we can reimburse you any travel expenses that you incur to make sure that you can attend.